rachelrobbinsmayhill/classification-project/readme.md

 ## V. REPRODUCIBILITY:
 ### Steps to Reproduce

-- [x] You will need an env.py file that contains the hostname, username, and password of the mySQL database that contains the telco_churn database.
+- [x] You will need an env.py file that contains the hostname, username, and password of the mySQL database that contains the telco_churn database
-- [x] Store that env file locally in the repository.
+- [x] Store that env file locally in the repository
-- [x] Make .gitignore and confirm .gitignore is hiding your env.py file.
+- [x] Make .gitignore and confirm .gitignore is hiding your env.py file
 - [x] Clone my repo (including the acquire.py and prepare.py)
-- [x] Import python libraries:  pandas, matplotlib, seaborn, numpy, and sklearn.
+- [x] Import python libraries:  pandas, matplotlib, seaborn, numpy, and sklearn
 - [x] Follow steps as outlined in the README.md. and Churn_Work.ipynb
-- [x] Run Churn_Report.ipynb to view the final product.
+- [x] Run Churn_Report.ipynb to view the final product